The 'feHandyTools' subsystem

 The 'feAppMenus' subsystem, as distributed, provides user-configurable access to compiled, 'monolithic' programs like Seamonkey or Firefox (web browsers), Thunderbird (email client), Filezilla (FTP client), and about 100 other executables arranged in about 20-plus categories.

 About a year after the release of 'feAppMenus', I started putting together some handy, 'small-scale' utilities, done primarily with Tcl-Tk scripts.
 Examples: the 'PlotQuik' utilities --- whose tkGUIs are seen in screenshots at the top of this page.
-(Hold your mouse over an image to see another image pop into its place.)
+(Move your mouse pointer over an image to see another image pop into its place.)

 These 'PLOTtools' are accessible via an 'feHandyTools' toolchest --- image at the top left of this page.
 See the 'PLOTtools' 'drawer' in that toolchest.